JB-26/website-portfolio/src/blog/2021-09-05-the-new-office.md

 And looking at the FAQ's on [The Garden Office](https://www.thegardenoffice.co.uk/design-your-space/faqs/) - it doesn't need planning permission in most cases (which seems kind of crazy to me - I mean, it's a stand alone building!)

+But it's not just a space to work that's seen an increase in searches.
+The search term for [remote jobs](https://trends.google.co.uk/trends/explore?date=2019-01-01%202021-08-30&geo=GB&q=remote%20job) has also seen a jump.
+I've seen some colleagues move to new jobs where the role is 100% remote (and the job being remote was a reason for moving).

-So it seems people aren't just ready to go back to the office, some are never going back and want to make improvements to their own home instead.
-And people are ready to make big investments in their homes if they can't move to a bigger one.
+So people aren't just ready to go back to the office.
+Some are never going back and want to make improvements to their own home instead.
+And people are ready to make big investments in their homes if they can't move to a bigger one (or find a new job that allows you to work remotely).

 But the cost of having your own garden office isn't cheap.
 You'll need to spend thousands, up to tens of thousands for a garden office in your home.
 And that is if you have the space for a garden office in the first place.